NXPHoverGames/GitBook-NavQPlus/mr-buggy3-demo/mr-buggy3-demo-guide.md

 ### Second step: Creating a ROS2 workspace and building sim\_ignition\_bringup

 It is recommended that you create a ROS2 workspace at \~/git/ros2/, but you are free to create it wherever you want.
-In this gude, we will use that location.
+In this guide, we will use that location.
 Follow the steps below.

 ```
 $ mkdir -p ~/git/ros2/src